rwydaegh/goliat/docs/user_guide/quick_start.md

 # Quick start: Your first GOLIAT simulation

 Welcome to GOLIAT!
 This guide will get you up and running with your first automated EMF dosimetry simulation in minutes.
 GOLIAT streamlines the entire process using Sim4Life, handling scene setup, execution, and results analysis.
-We'll walk through a simple "Hello World" near-field simulation to calculate Specific Absorption Rate (SAR) in a digital human phantom.
+We'll walk through a simple "Hello World" near-field simulation to calculate Specific Absorption Rate (SAR) and Surface Absorbed Power Density (SAPD) in a digital human phantom.

 ## What you'll achieve